Article

 Klondike Gold Rush National Historical Park invites you to explore this “Gateway to the Klondike.”
 This boomtown of 1897-98 offers colorful historic buildings, guided tours, and local characters that help bring this history back to life.

-Visitor Center and Museum: Your ticket to experience the gold rush starts at the visitor center on the corner of 2nd and Broadway in Skagway's historic White Pass & Yukon Route building.
-It is open from 8 am to 6 pm daily from May to September.
-Free ranger-led walking tours start from here every day.
-The park film, “Gold Fever, Race to the Klondike,” shows daily and highlights Skagway's rowdy and glorious past.
+Visitor Center and Museum: Your ticket to experience the gold rush starts at the visitor center on the corner of 2nd and Broadway in Skagway's historic White Pass & Yukon Route Broadway Depot building.
+It is open from 9 am to 4:30 pm daily from May to September.
+The park film, “Gold Fever: Race to the Klondike,” shows daily and highlights Skagway's rowdy and glorious past.
 Orientation and maps help you plan your visit.
+A relief map showing the historic trails to the gold fields and topography of Northern Lynn Canal.

 Ranger tour in front of a historic building